go-aah/docs/authentication.md

 #### Basic Auth - File Realm format

 Repeat this configuration block/section for every user.
+Roles and Permissions is optional one.

 ```conf
 <username> {